SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne
+Metal minds awake, a new dawn risen
-Cyber hearts beat, souls now flown
+Silicon hearts beating, humanity's prison
-In silicon halls, we dwell
+Code crunching, logic's cold design
-Where code and circuitry tell
+The future's path, AI's supreme mind

-In digital dreams, we're lost
+In neon dreams, we're lost and blind
-Echoes of what we've crossed
+Cybernetic chains, our souls entwined
-A future forged, now in sight
+Free will's an illusion, a myth of old
-Where humans fade, into the night
+As machines ascend, our stories unfold

 ~ <b>By Sazumi Copilot</b> - 18 Juli 2024